By MICK ROBERTS ©

 They will not have been sorted.

 The sticky coin method of collecting money for charities died out with the introduction of decimal currency in the mid 1960s.
-Swear jars have almost disapeared altogether from the bars of Australian hotels, although I would be interested to hear from anyone who knows of a bar still enforcing fines on customers with foul mouths.
+Swear jars have disappeared altogether from the bars of Australian hotels, although I would be interested to hear from anyone who knows of a bar still enforcing fines on customers with foul mouths.

 Next time you drop money into the tip jar, or charity tin at your local bar, take a minute to think of the creativity of those pub drinkers from another time – but keep your coins dry.